 Including projected time and scope of project, deliverables and any additional information you think is pertinent to making an assessment of your inquiry.

-These are estimations, rates will be determined and confirmed before any engagement occurs:
+These are bottom line estimations, rates will be determined and confirmed before any engagement occurs:

 Email conversations exceeding 1 exchange $150 no matter if a consult occurs.